 Must ensure, where personal protective equipment (PPE) is used and contaminated with asbestos, such PPE is sealed, decontaminated, labelled and disposed of in accordance with the WHS Regulations.
-If this is not reasonable practicable, the PPE must be laundered in accordance with the WHS Regulations.
+If this is not reasonably practicable, the PPE must be laundered in accordance with the WHS Regulations.
 PPE that is not clothing and cannot be disposed of must be decontaminated and kept in a sealed container until it is reused for the purposes of asbestos-related work.

-Duty Holder Responsibilities PCBU with Identifying or assuming asbestos or ACM management or control Must ensure, so far as reasonable practicable, that all asbestos or ACM at the workplace is identified of a workplace by a competent person or assume its presence.
-May identify asbestos or ACM by arranging a sample of the material to be analysed.
-Indicating presence and location Must ensure the presence and location of asbestos or ACM identified (or assumed to be identified) at the workplace is clearly indicated (by a label if reasonable practicable).
-Ashasha aswala vasistav Asbestos sample register Must ensure an asbestos register is prepared, maintained, reviewed and kept at the workplace.
+Duty Holder Responsibilities PCBU with Identifying or assuming asbestos or ACM management or Must ensure, so far as reasonably practicable, that all asbestos or ACM at the workplace is identified by a control of a competent person or assume its presence.
+May identify asbestos or ACM by arranging a sample of the workplace material to be analysed.
+Indicating presence and location Must ensure the presence and location of asbestos or ACM identified (or assumed to be identified) at the workplace is clearly indicated (by a label if reasonably practicable).
+Asbestos sample register Must ensure an asbestos register is prepared, maintained, reviewed and kept at the workplace.
 It must be readily available to workers, their health and safety representatives and other persons.
 Must ensure, when management or control of the workplace is relinquished, a copy of the asbestos register is given to the person assuming management or control.
-Asbestos management plan Where asbestos has been identified at the workplace, ensure an asbestos management plan is prepared, maintained and reviewed.
-It must be accessible to workers, their health and safety representatives and other persons.
+Ashastas managament plan Asbestos management plan Where asbestos has been identified at the workplace, ensure an asbestos management plan is prepared, maintained and reviewed.
+It must be accessible to workers, their health and safety representatives and other persons. persons.
 Naturally occurring asbestos (NOA) Must manage the risks associated with NOA at the workplace and, where identified at the workplace or likely to be present, ensure that a written asbestos management plan is prepared, maintained and reviewed.
-Demolition and Refurbishment Work Prior to demolition or refurbishment work starting, must review the asbestos register and ensure all PCBU carrying out asbestos that is likely to be disturbed is identified and removed so far as is reasonably practicable. demolition or Must provide a copy of the asbestos register to the person carrying out the demolition or refurbishment work refurbishment work before the work commences.
-Must, if an emergency occurs and a structure or plant is to be demolished, ensure that before the demolition occurs there is a procedure to reduce the risk of exposure to asbestos to below the exposure standard, and notify the regulator about the emergency.
-Demolition and Refurbishment Work Must, prior to the demolition or refurbishment work being carried out: Obtain a copy of the asbestos register for the workplace from the person with management or control before the work commences.
-If an asbestos register is not available, ensure that the structure or plant to be demolished or refurbished has been inspected by a competent person to determine if any asbestos or ACM is fixed to to or installed (or assume its presence).
-Where asbestos is determined to be fixed to or installed, tell the occupier, owner (if at a domestic premises) or the person with management or control in any other case.
-Ensure asbestos at domestic premises that is likely to be disturbed by the demolition or refurbishment is identified and, if reasonably practicable, removed before the work starts.
-If an emergency occurs at a domestic premises where asbestos is identified (or assumed) and it must be demolished, ensure there Ensure asbestos at domestic premises that is likely to be disturbed by the demolition or refurbishment is identified and, if reasonably practicable, removed before the work starts.
-If an emergency occurs at a notify the regulator about the emergency.
+Demolition and Refurbishment Work Prior to demolition or refurbishment work starting, must review the asbestos register and ensure all asbestos that is likely to be disturbed is identified and removed so far as is reasonably practicable.
+PCBU carrying Must provide a copy of the asbestos register to the person carrying out the demolition or refurbishment work before the work commences.
+Must, if an emergency occurs and a structure or plant is to be demolished, out demolition or ensure that before the demolition occurs there is a procedure to reduce the risk of exposure to asbestos to refurbishment below the exposure standard, and notify the regulator about the emergency. work Demolition and Refurbishment Work Must, prior to the demolition or refurbishment work being carried out: Obtain a copy of the asbestos register for the workplace from the person with management or control before the work commences.
+If an asbestos register is not available, ensure that the structure or plant to be demolished or refurbished has been inspected by a competent person to determine if any asbestos or ACM is fixed to or installed (or assume its presence).
+Where asbestos is determined to be fixed to or installed, tell the occupier, owner (if at a domestic premises) or the person with management or control in any other case. l · · · · · · · · · · · · · · · · · · · Ensure asbestos at domestic premises that is likely to be disturbed by the demolition or refurbishment is identified and, if reasonably practicable, removed before the work starts.
+If an emergency occurs at a domestic premises where asbestos is identified (or assumed) and it must be demolished, ensure there is a procedure to reduce the risk of the exposure to asbestos to below the exposure standard and to notify the regulator about the emergency. regulator about the emergency.